What is Auvila?

 If the trend for mega financial institutions is to persist, we believe that at the very least financial institutions should be split between "insiders" and "outsiders" to minimize conflicts of interests, which are still very prevalent and continue to plague financial institutions.
 At the very least, functions that have access to inside information should be housed in one group of financial institutions and would include: Investment banking, corporate lending (only corporate borrowers and depositors would be clients of these institutions; no retail deposits would be allowed, and no federal deposit insurance would apply to deposits made to these institutions), corporate insurance, capital markets, and consulting (management, financial, strategic, technology, etc.).
 The outsiders would include: Sales and trading, research, retail banking (federal deposit insurance would be permitted), individual or small business insurance, and asset/money/portfolio/wealth management and any sort of hedge funds.
 However, if we were to really consider risk groupings and conflicts of interests resolution, we'd leave the insiders as is, but we would have asset/money/portfolio/wealth management broken out separately and exist as stand-alone companies.
 We would also see hedge funds as being a separate group of stand-alone companies, and lastly, if sales and trading, and research were to coexist then we would make research the revenue center and sales and trading the cost center, or we'd breakout research as a stand-alone business.
 Our preference would be to have research broken out and exist as stand-alone companies, because this would really put pressure on research companies to publish truly independent, insightful, in-depth, honest, and value-added research at the lowest cost possible or fail.

-Also, by separating insiders and outsiders, there is no co-mingling of funds between corporates/companies and individuals, and there would be a clear demarcation between the corporate-side of "Wall Street" and the retail-side of "Wall Street" that would not permit the politicians to falsely blame all of "Wall Street" for financial catastrophes initiated by mostly greedy individual investors in the housing market.
+Also, by separating insiders and outsiders, there is no co-mingling of funds between corporates/companies and individuals, and there would be a clear demarcation between the corporate-side of "Wall Street" and the retail-side of "Wall Street" that would not permit the politicians to falsely blame all of "Wall Street" for financial catastrophes initiated by mostly one group or another typically outside of "Wall Street."
+For example, the 2008 financial collapse was triggered by greedy individual investors in the housing market, yet "Wall Street" was knowingly falsely accused of triggering this financial horror.
 Also, if our ideal structure were implemented then it is unlikely that any one institution would be too big to fail and government bailouts would not only be limited in general, but also it could be restricted to consumer deposits only, and the failure of one, even two or three institutions would be unlikely to trigger the type of financial catastrophe that we witnessed starting at the end of 2008.